AlexandreZani/alexandrezani.github.io/_posts/2015-02-12-ladr-direct-sums.md

 $$ x = x' = c_0 $$ and $$ y = y' = c_1 $$

 Therefore, the proposition we started with is incorrect and $$ U + W $$ is a direct sum.∎

+Thanks to [picado](http://www.reddit.com/user/picado) and [lurking_quietly](http://www.reddit.com/user/lurking_quietly) for seeing the missing step in the last version of this post.